 Of course, knowing the mechanisms and limitations of government schemes, they are two-legged animals.
 Money is not the only criterion – the process, the implementation, and the leadership skills of the officials tasked is equally important.
 This corner assumes that the second leg – of delivery skills is a given, and therefore looks only at how to boost the coffers of the welfare fund in pursuit of its mission to propose a realistic roadmap to lessen the pains of demonetization on the two categories highlighted above.

 In the previous column, cited as above, this corner had given the teaser of a PPP approach that could generate a sum of up to, or more than Rs.
 20,000 crores (or, US$ 3 billion) towards the above two objectives – shelter homes, and AHTPUs.
 The proposed PPP hereinafter referred to as the “Anjaan Daani Yojana” ADY (Unknown Donor Scheme), is now detailed below for consideration by officials who will be tasked to achieve objectives for which the PMGKK has been set up.

-This class of people can either continue to hoard the old currency – in some vague hope of future, or could shred, or burn, or dump their old currency notes in some river canal, or something else – we cannot under-estimate what power of Indian jugaad !
-Whatsoever it be, there will be an estimated cash in old currency, upwards of 300,000 crores that falls in this category, post December 31, 2016.
+This class of people can either continue to hoard the old currency – in some vague hope of the future, or could shred, or burn, or dump their old currency notes in some river canal, or something else – we cannot under-estimate what power of Indian jugaad!
+Whatsoever it be, there will be an estimated cash in old currency, upwards of 300,000 crores that fall in this category, post December 31, 2016.

 There are of course many wheels-within-the-proverbial-wheels in the implementation of the ADY scheme as proposed by this column.
 Our job as a think tank is to bubble up ideas.
-The job of the government and any task-forces that it sets up is to think and work with the levers that they have – towards service to citizens of India.
+The job of the government and any task forces that it sets up is to think and work with the levers that they have – toward service to the citizens of India.